 I believe that we are never going to have a revival until God has brought the church of Jesus Christ to the point of desperation.

 As long as we are content to live without revival, we will – Leonard Ravenhill.

 The Revival On The Isle Of Lewis – 1949 & 1952

-It was the evangelist Duncan Campbell and two elderly intercessors sisters Peggy and Christine Smith, started to pray, the prayer was pure and simple.
+The evangelist Duncan Campbell and two elderly intercessors, sisters Peggy and Christine Smith started to pray; the prayer was pure and simple.
 The prayer has cry and desperation for the move of the Holy Spirit.
 Duncan Campbell came to conduct two weeks of the evangelistic campaign and ended up staying two years.

-Amazing again it all came down people who have same desire and oneness came together to PRAY, just to PRAY for Revival or Move of the Holy Spirit.
+Amazing again, it all came down to people who have the same desire and oneness came together to PRAY, to PRAY for Revival or Move of the Holy Spirit.
 GOD was glorified.

-I pray that GOD will raise that type of MEN & WOMEN or PASTORS or Churches who will say let us get together and PRAY for the Revival lets pray for the MOVE.. let’s get in one spirit and cry out and pray.
+I pray that GOD will raise that type of MEN & WOMEN or PASTORS or Churches who will say, let us get together and PRAY for the Revival, let us pray for the MOVE.. let’s get in one spirit and cry out and pray.